-A&E is one of the big basic cable channels to provide programming to Tubi, and it includes binge favorites as Hoarders, Cold Case Files, Storage Wars spin-offs in Texas and New York, and a whole slew of paranormal series and documentaries.
-Also, Wahlburgers, if you were wondering.
+A&E is one of the big basic cable channels to provide programming to Tubi, and it includes binge favorites as Cold Case Files, Storage Wars spinoffs in Texas and New York, and a whole slew of paranormal series and documentaries.

-With the Lifetime channel, Tubi offers a plethora of the classic Lifetime drama films (who doesn’t occasionally have that guilty pleasure) and for hardcore fans, multiple Dance Moms spinoffs, including Abby’s Ultimate Dance Competition and Dance Moms: Miami.
+With the Lifetime channel, Tubi offers a plethora of classic Lifetime drama films (who doesn’t occasionally have that guilty pleasure) and for hardcore fans, Dance Moms, and multiple spinoffs, including Abby’s Ultimate Dance Competition and Dance Moms: Miami.

 Classic TV on Tubi

 The networks are finally getting into the binge-mentality, offering more and more of their classic shows from the 1980s and 1990s on their own sites.
 Tubi partnered with NBC to get a whole slew of classic TV.
-Check out the Tubi category “Nostalgia TV” to rewatch such iconic NBC television as Xena: Warrior Princess, The A-Team, Punky Brewster, The Bionic Woman, and The Six Million Dollar Man.
-Other nostalgic finds?
-He-Man and the Masters of the Universe and Alf.
+Check out the Tubi category “Nostalgia TV” to rewatch such iconic NBC television as Xena: Warrior Princess, The Nanny, The A-Team, and Fantasy Island.

 Free Sci-fi TV

-There are some serious fans of The Bachelor out there, who will be delighted to hear that you can go back and watch early seasons of series anytime you want with Tubi.
-One of its exclusive offerings, the service also has The Bachelorette and The Bachelor in Paradise.
+There are some serious fans of the early Project Runway out there who will be delighted to hear that you can go back and watch numerous seasons of the series anytime you want with Tubi–especially those with Tim Gunn and Heidi Klum–starting with season six.
 For cooking show fans, a couple of top finds are Gordon Ramsay’s Kitchen Nightmares and Hell’s Kitchen.

 Free Movies on Tubi